calyau/maxima/crosscompile-windows/README.txt

 is copied during the build and this directory will be excluded.

-This will download the required Software (CLISP, SBCL, Gnuplot, wxMaxima, wxWidgets, Tcl, Tk, VTK) from the Internet into the directory "crosscompile-windows/download".
+This will download the required Software (CLISP, SBCL, Gnuplot, wxMaxima, wxWidgets, Tcl, Tk, VTK, Texinfo, maybe ABCL and CCL) from the Internet into the directory "crosscompile-windows/download".

 The packages will be compiled (if necessary) and a Windows installer for Maxima is generated.